-In the administration interface, go in Advanced Access Configuration $\rightarrow$ Provisioners.
+In the administration interface, go in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Provisioners.
 Then select android / ios / Windows provisioner.
 Enter the SSID information and roles for which the provisioner applies.
 Repeat for all desired provisioners.
 Note that the default RADIUS certificate path is /usr/local/pf/raddb/certs/server.crt.

 After, you simply need to add the Android, iOS and Windows provisioners to your Connection Profile configuration.
+If no connection profile is defined, configure the default connection profile to use the provisioners created.